Full sheet CNC

 Fusion will/may show a warning that it cannot find the post processor file.

 Click on the little folder icon by the machine definition.
 A window with postprocessor options will open.
-Click on "local".
-Click on "import" icon.
-Navigate to the ncstudio.cps file you just downloaded (it is probably in "downloads".
-Select this file and click ok.
+Search for NcStudio and install it.

 6) Within the MANUFACTURE workspace, click on the ribbon menu MANAGE again.
 Now select "Tool library" ↓

 7) Click on "local", and then click on the Import icon as shown ↓

 - T1 3mm fishtail end mill (12mm depth)

 - T3 4mm single flute end mill (28mm depth, but not in a single pass)

 - T4 22mm (max 12mm per pass, max depth 25mm)